|Posted by Herebythelake on March 16, 2019 at 2:40 PM|

 Gradually transition from heavy hearthy winter foods to lighter meals.

-Use the sudden energy to tackle old and forgotten projects, add some new ones and try out new activities, including meeting new people and broadening your horizon.
+Use the sudden boost of energy to tackle old and forgotten projects, add some new projects and try out new activities, including meeting new people and broadening your horizon.

 |Posted by Herebythelake on August 25, 2018 at 11:10 PM|

 Easy ways to stay cool and hydrated during these hot sizling summer days.